 The council approved a five year rent and capital investment strategy for 2018/19 to 2022/23 in February 2018.
 As reported to the Services for the Community Policy Development and Scrutiny Panel on 12 December 2017, the statutory consultation on the five year rent strategy with individual tenants and tenant groups indicated support for a future rent strategy with an annual rent increase to fund capital investment and to increase the housing stock.
-This report seeks to advise the Panel of the proposed three year Housing Capital Investment programme for 2020/21 to 2022/23.
+This report seeks approval for the updated three year Housing Capital Investment programme for 2020/21 to 2022/23.